jcatw/hackscience.github.io/_posts/2014-06-09-central-contribution-jokes.md

 [very](http://en.wikipedia.org/wiki/Singular_value_decomposition)
 [simple](http://en.wikipedia.org/wiki/Logistic_regression) [pipeline](http://en.wikipedia.org/wiki/Linear_regression) to predict user behaviors and characteristics using nothing but Facebook likes.
-It does absurdly, horrifyingly well, providing near perfact accuracy for determining gender and ethnicity and impressive performance for other features.
+It does absurdly, horrifyingly well, providing near perfect accuracy for determining gender and ethnicity and impressive performance for other features.
 Others have caught on - the paper has been cited 109 times in its fourteen months, giving a citation rate of about once every four days, which is quite a